vcereced/42-common-core/README.md

 </p>

 ## ABOUT
-The **42 Common Core** was developed in Paris in 2013 and is continually evaluated and developed.
-Students progress through the program by completing projects and earning points to level up, making the learning experience feel like a game.
+The **42 Common Core**, established in Paris in 2013, is an ongoing program that evolves through continuous evaluation and development.
+Students advance by completing projects and earning points to level up, creating a gamified learning experience.

 This repository contains code developed at **42 Málaga Common Core**, from **11/2022** to **present day**. </br>